-“Her people have fled or are dead,” Kara reasoned, “except for Horan and he is unlikely to return until the region is safe.
+“Her people have fled or are dead,” the alchemist reasoned, “except for Horan and he is unlikely to return until the region is safe.
 What is there to do?
 The very farmlands are empty now.
 It is fortunate the harvest has already passed and winter approaches.
 Farmers may come back, Glori, but the land south of the Ashen Rise will be at pains to repopulate until such time as we can eliminate the ghoul threat.”

-Rahab frowned at the term.
+The wizard frowned at the term.
 “Technically, Abby killed her.
 At most, you are merely accessory.
 Regardless, we know nothing of her character.
 To describe her as ‘innocent’ is purest presump—”

 “Rahab—” Gloriana stepped toward the conjurer, eyes afire.

 “No, Gloriana!”
-The wizard’s voice suddenly rose, and he angrily confronted her in return challenge.
+The wizard’s voice suddenly rose, and he confronted her in return challenge.
 Villagers on the street turned to look.
 “In the accounting of the cosmos, will it be your wounded sentiment that pays for all?
 More than twenty farm folk we met and destroyed, corpse-eaters all, and she another in the making!
 Would she have even reached the village?
 What would have happened when she could no longer contain the hunger?
 Now she suffers neither the agony of the disease nor the ravening of undeath nor the crushing labor of life scrabbled from the land!
 She is finally at peace and Abby did what she had to do!”
 Rahab’s jaw clenched in anger.

 Lem folded his arms: “Leave me out of this, human.”
-No longer ill, the halfling identified something grimly satisfying in the knowledge of ghouls destroyed.
+No longer ill, the gardener identified something grimly satisfying in the knowledge of ghouls destroyed.
 The disease had claimed something from him after all, had marked him deep with haunted memory, black and smooth and cold as a scar of marble in a garden.
 He was alive now, but undeath had been close, terrifying, seductive.
 Undeath had been real, and it was rapidly giving him focus.

 “We must honor the spirits,” Gloriana insisted slowly as she regained her own self-control.

 “Then honor them,” countered Rahab.
-“Tell me, Gloriana, whose spirit is served by confessing to Hemlock: The woman’s, or yours?
+“Tell me, Gloriana, whose spirit is served by confessing to Hemlock: the woman’s, or yours?
 And what happens if you tell Hemlock and he congratulates you for doing the correct thing?”

-“Yes, you are,” replied Abby, nodding, “and Rahab is right.
+“Yes, you are,” replied Abby, “and Rahab is right.
 There is now no healing that can restore the woman from the field.
 There will be time to mourn, but I would hate to do any more mourning knowing that I had not made haste to prevent further incursion by the ghouls or your murderous stalker.
 Let Father Zantus worry over the rites of the dead.
 We must determine our next steps and then take them.”